Social Security Analytics FAQs

 You can find information about retirement savings (401k, 403b, IRA, or other non-taxable/taxable retirement accounts) - including current values - on account statements.
 Many asset management companies like Fidelity, Vanguard, BlackRock, Schwab and banks offer access to accounts, including statements, through online accounts.

-Which expenses should I include in Monthly Retirement Expenses assumption?
+Which expenses should I include in monthly retirement expenses?

 To estimate future monthly retirement expenses, start with the greatest expenses.
 For most people, mortgage payment or rent is usually the greatest expense.
 Transportation costs - for example a car payment - are also typically a significant amount.
 You should also consider health care, taxes (Federal, state, and local including property taxes), insurance, utilities, food (including dining out), and leisure (travel, vacation accommodations).